Employee, Family, and Graduate Housing

 Students are within walking distance of classrooms, Rasmuson Library, Wood Center Student Union, Dine49 Cafeteria, and the Student Recreation Center.

 Living on campus is often more economical than living off campus.
 There is no worry about monthly bills - students pay only once a semester!
-Services such as high-speed internet, cable, water, and electricity are included in this total cost.
+Services such as high-speed internet, water, and electricity are included in this total cost.

 Caring, trained, and professional staff care about each student's experience at UAF.
 Staff also provide resources, support, and programming to enhance the student experience.